 The Medical Officer is responsible for keeping a record of all first-aid related incidents that occur within the school.
-She keeps a central record of all first-aid treatment given by a first aider/appointed person.
-She is responsible for checking the first-aid containers are stocked and re-stocked as necessary.
-She is also responsible for ensuring the medical room is kept hygienically clean and has all the equipment and facilities required.
+The Medical Officer keeps a central record of all first-aid treatment given by a first aider/appointed person, is responsible for checking the first-aid containers are stocked and restocked as necessary and is responsible for ensuring the medical room is kept hygienically clean and has all the equipment and facilities required.